 Team: Joel Clement, Riley Shine, Colin Lapin

 Is there more to life than just cutting leaves?
 Costa aims to inspire us all to live richer lives by exploring our natural world.
 This two-minute story brings their tag SEE WHAT'S OUT THERE to life.
 Watch it full screen!

 Yeti has a reputation for making the toughest coolers in the world.
 But exactly how tough are they?
 Tougher than a professional stuntman?
 How about a cannon?
 Only one way to find out.

 Team: Joel Clement, Tim Cole, Riley Shine, Derek Bishop, Colin Lapin

 This series of 3-foot tall postage stamps served as posters for AI's letter writing program encouraging ordinary citizens to write political leaders around the world demanding change.
 Among other honors, it won a Gold Lion at Cannes.
 Surprisingly, a judge later informed us it had been voted Outdoor Grand Prix, but that Cannes regulations prevent any public service campaign from taking that honor.

 Team: Joel Clement, Steve Hough, Andy Greenaway

-Team: Joel Clement, Andy Greenaway, Elliot Nordstrom, Bruce Matchett
+Team: Joel Clement, Adrian Miller, Andy Greenaway

 AGS came to us with a modest budget but an open mind.
 We crafted the tagline and worked back from there.
-Moving made easy.
+Moving Made Easy.
 We chose to shoot these as organically as possible- the background wall was actually built on rollers.
 Shot by Brad Hogarth of Luminous in Kuala Lumpur, Malaysia.